ajrichards/htsint/_sources/install.txt

    1. install the python package
    2. setup the database

-hts-integrate (``htsint``) is intended to run under GNU/Linux or another UNIX-based environment.
-The software is tested with Ubuntu 14.04 and OSX although it should run under any operating system as it is simply a Python package with an attached PostgreSQL (or another) database.
-Because Debian based distros are common in the bioinformatics world, some installation details are Debian specific, though they may be modified for other systems.
+hts-integrate (``htsint``) is tested with Ubuntu 14.04 and OSX although it should run under any operating system as it is simply a Python package with an attached PostgreSQL database.
+Because Debian based distros are common in the bioinformatics world, some installation details are Debian specific.

 To ensure that you can run BLAST locally install the Suite of `BLAST+ tools <http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download>`_.
 For example,